Create Expiring Links & QR Codes

 Click Save Link.

-Linkly will create a new short link for you which will expire at the selected time.
+Linkly will create a new short link for you which will expire when the configured threshold is reached.

 Frequently Asked Questions about Expiring Links